r-niemans/CDS_ternarysearchtree/README.md

 ```

 ## Repository structure
-And below is a more comprised diagram, showing the working of the repository and.
+And below is a more comprised diagram, showing the working of the repository.

 ```mermaid
 flowchart TD